alphazeus/color_picker/README.md

 <img src = "resoures/window_1.png" width="700">

 ## Features
-- Scalable Preview Panel with zoom control for high precision (editable with code)
+- Scalable Preview Panel with zoom control for high precision (editable with code).
-- Pick pixels from loaded images
+- Pick pixels from loaded images.
-- Zooming enabled for the images loaded for more precise control
+- Zooming enabled for the images loaded for more precise control.
-- Resizable window
+- Resizable window.
-- Support for JPG, PNG, TGA, BMP, PSD, GIF, HDR, PIC formats
+- Support for JPG, PNG, TGA, BMP, PSD, GIF, HDR, PIC formats.
+- Color Picker with RGB and HSV Conversion.

 ## Dependencies (Built with)
 -   GLFW 3.4